rendoir/feup-comp/README.md

         var.size = 20; //Error

  - :x: Comparison between arrays is not possible
+ - :x: Check if type of arguments passed on function call is valid
  - :x: Branching declaration (variables declared/initialized within if/else must be checked)

  ### Code Generation
  - :x: Code for function calls
  - :x: Code for arithmetic expressions

+## Questions

+ - If there are no import statements are we supposed to assume that every call that does not correspond to a function call is a separate module?